dithom/push/README.md

-# PUSH | Reach your goals in competition
+# PUSH | Reach your goals togehter in competition

 A dev project aming to create a competitive platform for achieving live and habit goals together.

 - DB: Mongo
 - API: Express.js